Copycat Olive Garden Salad Dressing That Tastes Like You “Borrowed” It From the Restaurant

 Before You Start: The Gist

-- Key tips: Use grated Parmesan (not big shreds), start with less vinegar then adjust, and shake/whisk hard to emulsify.
+• Key tips: Use grated Parmesan, not the big shreds.
+Start with less vinegar and adjust, and shake/ whisk vigorously to emulsify the dressing.

 Ingredients